utilyre/uvim/README.md

     for the given language.

--   See [`:help lspconfig-all`][lspconfig-all] to get an understanding of how you would setup a language server protocol.
+-   See [`:help lspconfig-all`][lspconfig-all] to get an understanding of how you would setup a language server.

     > lsp/rust_analyzer.lua